ppetrovtv/pine_script_docs/source/annotations/Script_inputs.rst

 ``options`` parameter
 ^^^^^^^^^^^^^
+The ``options`` parameter is useful to provide users with a list of constant values they can choose from using a drowdown menu.
 ::

     choice = input(title="Choice", defval="A", options=["A", "B"])
     plot(choice=="A"? close : choice=="B"? open : na)

-The ``options`` parameter is useful to provide users with a list of constant values they can choose from.